|

 This post contains affiliate links.
 Please see my full disclosure policy for more details.

 No way could I justify spending that much on piece of furniture.
 Especially when we still had so many repairs and upgrades to make in our home.
 So we put it off for about 2 years until we were more confident in our (errr, my hubby’s) DIY abilities.
-Although I do take full credit for the design plan.

-Our new custom entertainment center came in at a total cost of around $1,100.
 That’s including all building materials, finishing details and paint.
 Not too shabby compared to the original contractor’s estimate of $5,500 right?
 It definitely pays to DIY.

-diy built in entertainment center plans
+DIY built in entertainment center plans

 This was the initial direction we wanted to go in for our entertainment center design.
 And I’m actually really glad we waited to go through with it.